 At the end of the second summer I moved to NYC to study with Miss Craske but I realized very quickly that life in NYC was too fast paced for me.
-I went home and resumed ballet lessons and dancing with Carol Lynn at the Peabody Institute in Baltimore, and began teaching at the dance cooperative at the new city of Columbia, Maryland, and later in Annapolis, Virginia, and California.
+I went home and danced with Carol Lynn at the Peabody Institute in Baltimore, and in the Baltimore Opera Company Ballet directed by Carol Lynn.
+Two years later I began teaching at the dance cooperative at the new city of Columbia, Maryland, and later in Annapolis, Virginia, and California.

 During my summers with Miss Craske I felt inspired to really dance as an art form based on the rigors of classical ballet.
 She had an air about her that was uplifting.

 Unbeknownst to me in my teens, Margaret Craske studied with the Indian spiritual master, Meher Baba for seven years beginning in 1931and became a life-long disciple.
 I found this out after her death in 1990 at age 97.
 Around 2010 I was searching on the internet to determine if she had written any books, and it was there I found her book, The Dance of Love, which I ordered and read.
 I was surprised to read about her experiences with Meher Baba abroad and in the United States.